its-adeel/tables_transformation/README.md

 At the time of writing, the suite contains 50 real-world cases.

+## Tested table sources

+[table links.csv](table%20links.csv) is the index of source tables represented by the regression corpus.
+Each completed row records:

+- the case ID used by files in `cases/`, such as `t_001`;
+- the original web page containing the table; and
+- the table name or heading on that page.

+This mapping makes it possible to trace a generated YAML structure back to the real table it represents.
+The currently populated entries cover `t_001` through `t_050`.

+When adding a new regression case, add its source URL and table name to this CSV using the same case ID as its `<case_id>_html.txt` and golden YAML files.
+If a source page contains multiple tables, record the specific table title rather than only the page title.

 ## Fixing a table edge case

 The expected workflow is deliberately conservative: